 For a true international experience in one place, Playa del Carmen's best restaurant, Oh Lala!, offers just nine tables, so it's best to make a reservation.
 A taste of Israel can be found at an economical price at Falafel Nessya.

-At Imprevist, Asian fusion cusine is prepared by a Guatamalan Chef, and at Don Chendo, diners will find the only Chicago-style pizza in Playa del Carmen.
+At Imprevist, Asian fusion cuisine is prepared by a Guatemalan Chef, and at Don Chendo, diners will find the only Chicago-style pizza in Playa del Carmen.